Who's That Chick?: Chart performance

 In the United Kingdom, "Who's That Chick?" debuted at number nine on the UK Singles Chart on 11 December 2010.
 In the same chart issue, two other songs by Rihanna were also in the top ten, "Only Girl (In the World)" and "What's My Name", which charted at numbers seven and eight, respectively.
 With this feat, Rihanna became the fourth act in UK chart history to have at least three songs in the top ten of the UK Singles Chart.
 "Who's That Chick?" peaked at number six on 22 January 2011.
 It reached number one on the UK Dance Chart in January 2011.
-The song was certified silver by the British Phonographic Industry (BPI) denoting shipments of 200,000 units.
+The song was certified double platinum by the British Phonographic Industry (BPI) denoting shipments of 1,200,000 units.
 "Who's That Chick?" peaked at number 51 on the US Billboard Hot 100 chart on 29 January 2011, and remained on the chart for seven weeks.
 It peaked at number one on the Dance Club Songs chart and number 33 on the Mainstream Top 40 chart.
 "Who's That Chick?" ranked at number four on the top 50 best-selling Dance/Clubs Songs of 2011.